aimms/how-to/C_Language/153-external-haversine.rst

         }
     }

-Listing file:
+The resulted Listing file:

 .. code-block:: none

     p_DistNashvilleLosAngeles := 2887.260 ;

-which is the expected value.
+which is the expected value!

 Good performance; my desktop requires less than 0.3 seconds to fill a 274 X 274 distance matrix.